+End of summer tax tips for business owners.
 As the federal business tax deadline for pass-throughs with extensions is approaching on September 15th, we summarized the following relevant tax saving tips and reminders.

 If you are self-employed and want to avoid the Estimated Tax Penalty, or have any side income that will significantly change your 2020 taxable income, we recommend that you make a Third-Quarter payment by the deadline of September 15th.
 You can make the payment on the IRS website.
 Click on Make a Payment.
 Under Reason for Payment, select Estimated Tax in the drop-down menu.

-How much should you pay?
-The easiest way to calculate this is to calculate last year’s tax total tax, divided by four, minus any withholding you have contributed in that quarter via W-2.
+Calculate last year’s tax total tax, divided by four, minus any withholding you have contributed in that quarter via W-2.

 In order to qualify for these enhanced tax benefits, both individual and corporate taxpayers must make a cash donation to a public charity (as always, with a few exceptions).

-If your employer offers a 401(K) with a company match, try to take advantage of this and get the maximum match.
+For those whose employer offers a 401(K) with a company match, try to take advantage of this and get the maximum match.

 If your employer does not offer the company match or you are self-employed, skip the 401(K) at first and start with an IRA.
 If you favor an immediate tax break, consider a Traditional IRA, which will reduce your taxable income by the amount of your contribution.